SunnyBun-ny/first_app/README.md

 Each question has a 4 choices and is rewarded with 10 points if answered correctly.
 At the end, you get to see your final score and a phrase depending on your score.
 Also there's a button available below it to retake the quiz if user wants.
-There a Quit button provided in the upper right corner of the app incase user wants to close hte app.
+There's a Quit button provided in the upper right corner of the app incase user wants to close hte app.

 So, let's start with what all I have learnt-
 1) Dart basics and it's architcture